-Q. We do not qualify for no fee transportation but would like to access your user pay service.
+Q. We do not qualify for transportation but would like to access your user pay service.
 What is the process?

 Please submit a Student Transportation Request Form.
 This form is used for all busing inquiries or changes.
 If there is room on the bus, Transportation Services will contact you in October to advise you.
 Upon approval, the full fee is due before your child starts using FSD’s transportation service.

 Please Note: The provision of transportation will be reviewed on an annual basis subject to availability and other conditions outlined on page 1 of this document.
 There is no guarantee that space will be available from one year to the next depending on the number of students who qualify for no fee transportation and choose to use the service.

 Q. My child’s father/mother and I are separated/divorced.
 Our child spends part of their time at our respective residences.
 Can we use two different addresses to determine pick up/drop off locations?

 A. In accordance with Alberta Education funding guidelines, transportation routes are developed based on a single home address, which is also used to determine a student’s designated school.
 More than half of FSD’s student population rides our school buses on a daily basis, so routing and scheduling is a major logistical undertaking.
 It is not practical to keep track of which home a child is staying at on any given day or week.

 Q. I drop off my child at a day home/daycare centre located in our designated school attendance boundary before the buses begin running.
 Are we still eligible to receive no fee transportation?

 A. No Fee Transportation services can be provided if your daycare is along your designated bus route.
 Transportation routes are developed based on a student's residence (home address), which is also used to determine their designated school.
 To accommodate a daycare request your child care provider must meet your child's assigned bus at a scheduled stop.
 It is not possible to provide alternate stops dependent on daycare service days.